svper563/nextjs-portfolio-website/README.md

 This is my portfolio website made with [Next.js](https://nextjs.org/).
-It will be hosted at [teachey.dev](https://www.teachey.dev) using Netlify.
+It will eventually replace the site hosted at [teachey.dev](https://www.teachey.dev).

-I'll put more stuff here eventually.
+I'll put more stuff here at some point.